tlswg/external-psk-design-team/draft-group-tls-external-psk-guidance.md

 member, but a malicious non-member can reroute handshakes between honest group members to connect them in unintended ways.

-The TLS external PSK authentication mechanism implicitly assumes that each PSK is known to exactly one client and one server, and that these never switch roles.
+The TLS external PSK authentication mechanism implicitly assumes one fundamental property: each PSK is known to exactly one client and one server, and that these never switch roles.
 If this assumption is violated, standard TLS 1.3 security properties are invalidated.